vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # Define the function shout
 def ___():

-    # Concatenate the string 'help' to '!!!' and assign to shout_word
+    # Concatenate the string 'congratulations' to '!!!' and assign to shout_word

     # Print the value of shout_word